Hopotta/hopotta/README.md

 ### Hi there 👋

 Welcome to my GitHub!
-I'm a dedicated college student majoring in Information Management and Information Systems, with a keen interest in leveraging technology to solve complex problems and drive innovation.
+I'm a dedicated college student majoring in CS from UCAS, with a keen interest in leveraging technology to solve complex problems and drive innovation.

 ---